bkiranmayee/My_Labnotes/Calculate_percent_Genomic_coverage.md

 The above table is sorted by increasing order of genome coverage by the feature.
 Region indicates the chromosome, so it is represented as 100%.

 The highest coverage is by mRNA and gene.
-So it is better we cit off the mRNA from the annotation database and re-build.
+So it is better we cut off the mRNA from the gff file to re-build annotation database.